 Bitcoin was originally designed to be a digital representation of value that functions like a “real” currency (e.g., the coin and paper form of money).
 In the original white paper, Satoshi Nakamoto designed the cryptocurrency to avoid the need to trust third party financial institutions to process payments, as well as reduce transaction costs and pave the way for micro transactions.

-Despite these goals, the IRS has made it clear that Bitcoin does not have legal tender status in any jurisdiction and must be treated as property for federal tax purposes.
+The IRS has made it clear that Bitcoin does not have legal tender status in any jurisdiction and must be treated as property for federal tax purposes.
 Property gains are subject to federal ordinary income or capital gains taxes, unlike foreign currency gains or losses.
 This includes Bitcoin purchased for investment, received as compensation or mined by computers.

 You must pay federal income tax on any gains realized upon the exchange of Bitcoin for U.S. dollars, euros, virtual currencies or other assets.
 In practice, this means that you must compute the fair market value and cost basis to determine the gain or loss on the transaction.
 The cost basis is especially important to track because you may owe tax on the entire proceeds without any accurate cost basis.